-Other councils are subdivided into multicouncillor wards, some with the same number of councillors in each ward.
-Others have differing numbers of councillors in different wards.
+Other councils are subdivided into multicouncillor wards, with the same number of councillors in each ward.

 It's important to understand how your municipality is structured because this will affect the strategies you choose to use in your campaign.
 Additionally, if you live in the City of Melbourne there are some unique differences.